Khrzm/tldr/pages/linux/wget.md

 # wget

-> Wget is a free utility for non-interactive download of files from the web.
+> The wget is for non-interactive download of files from the web.

-- Installing wget:
+- Install wget:

 `sudo apt-get install wget`

-- Wget syntax:
+- The wget syntax:

 `wget [option]...
 [URL]...`